juhasev/sample-ninja-help/edit-project-links-exit-links.md

 **Sample Ninja** supports a total of 6 different survey outcomes:

 - Complete (Panelist has completed the survey)
-- Profile (Panelist was terminated in screening questions)
+- Profile (The Panelist was terminated in screening questions)
-- Quota (Panelist was terminated because a quota bucket was full)
+- Quota (The Panelist was terminated because a quota bucket was full)
-- Non actionable (Panelist was returned back to SampleNinja because no action was taken)
+- Nonactionable (Panelist was returned to SampleNinja because no action was taken)
 - Quality (Survey software has detected straight-lining or other quality issues)
 - Duplicate (Survey software has detected this panelist as a duplicate participant)
 - Security (Hash validation failed or some other security mechanism triggered)

-The **security** -status should be used if the hash validation fails (See below **Signing and security** section for more details).
+The **security** status should be used if the hash validation fails (See below **Signing and security** section for more details).
+Using this exit redirect will cause your panelist QUALITY_SCORE to decrease.

-The **duplicate** status is intended to be used if the survey software detects that the panelist is a duplicate i.e., using fingerprints or other techniques.
+The **duplicate** status is intended to be used if the survey software detects that the panelist is a duplicate, i.e., using fingerprints or other techniques.
+Using this exit redirect will cause your panelist QUALITY_SCORE to decrease.

 The **quality** status should be used when a panelist is straight-lining and otherwise doesn't pay attention to the survey questions.
+Using this exit redirect will cause your panelist QUALITY_SCORE to decrease.

-The **Non actionable** status can be used in some special cases.
+The **Nonactionable** status can be used in some special cases.
 For example, if you utilize a router and fail to find any opportunities for your panelist.
+Using this exit redirect has no impact on your panelist's QUALITY_SCORE.

 ### Return status parameters